Farahani-Ali/Calcium-Imaging/README.md

 * finds the duration (in seconds) for each period of activation
 * finds average of time a neuron was active
 * gives the minimum and maximum periods of activation for a neuron cell

+## Spike class

+Spike is defined as any "non-decreasing" sequence of values (of a neuron's brighness) that meets two following requirements:
+1. difference of the highest and lowest number of sequence is greater or equal to .1
+2. the highest number is greater than 1.2